jaydavis359/MS1-Kazuo-Ishiguro/README.md

 ## Features Left to Implement

 * More media content in the form of published interviews, video interviews, and also podcast / radio appearances.
-* An on site purchase system, so that the visitor is not dericted to an external webite in order to purchase.
+* An on site purchase system, so that the visitor is not directed to an external website in order to purchase.
-* The option to change the written language of the page for non english speaking visitors
+* The option to change the written language of the page for non english speaking visitors.

 ## Technologies Used